Akif448/password-generator/README.md

 # password-generator
-A random password is generator after the user sets critera using a series of prompts
+A random password is generated after the user sets critera using a series of prompts